-A dear reader recently wrote to me about how she just doesn’t feel happy even though everything in her life is damn good.
+A dear reader recently wrote to me about how she’s just not happy even though everything in her life is damn good.
 I could relate, because I’ve been in that exact same spot.
 Many times as a matter of fact.

-It got me thinking about how, in different phases of life, I’d been there for completely different reasons, and how identifying the reason was the key to fixing it.
+It got me thinking about how, at various times, I’ve been unhappy with life for completely different reasons, and how identifying the reason was the key to fixing it.

 But before I get to the reasons and the fixes, let’s clarify what I mean by happiness.
 Because we are not after some kind of perfect nirvana here.
 I believe that highs and lows are a part of life.
 We are going to have good days and bad days.
 We are going to have times when everything just flows and times when we feel like we are sinking.

 And that’s ok.
 A rich life includes all kinds of experiences.
 Good.
 Bad.
 Easy.
 Difficult.

 I think happiness is about balance.
 It’s about finding enough good to help you endure the bad.
 It’s about curling up on the floor to cry, but eventually getting up because you remember the good times.
 It’s about living a life that feels worth living.